eddelbuettel/td/README.md

 We also note that the package is not affiliated with [twelvedata](https://www.twelvedata.com).
 For an officially supported package, see their [twelvedata-python](https://github.com/twelvedata/twelvedata-python) package.

+On Windows, an updated version of [RcppSimdJson](https://github.com/eddelbuettel/) is needed as discussed in the twin issues [#1 here](https://github.com/eddelbuettel/td/issues/1) and [#66 at RcppSimdJson](https://github.com/eddelbuettel/rcppsimdjson/issues/66): the path was insufficiently sanitized on Windows leading an error when trying to create a temporary file.
+A fixed version of [RcppSimdJson](https://github.com/eddelbuettel/) will be provided in a few days.

 ### Contributing